-The Central Indiana Racial Equity Fund (CIREF) has awarded $519,500 in grants to eleven not-for-profit organizations working to advance racial equity in Indianapolis and its surrounding counties.
+Central Indiana Racial Equity Fund (CIREF) has awarded $519,500 in grants to eleven not-for-profit organizations working to advance racial equity in Indianapolis and its surrounding counties.

-“We’re proud to support the critical work of these organizations in our inaugural round of funding,” said Darryl Lockett, co-chair of the CIREF Steering Committee.
+“We’re proud to support the critical work of these organizations in our inaugural round of funding,” said Darryl Lockett, co-chair of the CIREF steering committee.
 “As part of our commitment to equitable grantmaking, we are especially pleased with the diverse breadth of this cohort of grantees – from traditional, neighborhood-based organizations like Flanner House, to upstart, emerging and creative efforts like those of the Indiana Prison Writers Workshop.”

 CIREF supports organizations seeking to improve interactions between the Black community and local police in Indianapolis; address the disproportionate number of Black youth in the juvenile and criminal justice system by providing positive alternatives for education and employment; and increase employment, health and wealth opportunities for communities of color.

 GRANTS awarded from Central Indiana Racial Equity fund

 |Believers United in Local Development (BUILD)||workforce development programming for young adults (ages 16-24)||$40,000|

 |Emmanuel Missionary Baptist Church||spiritual boot camp programming for boys and men||$75,000|

 |Fathers and Families Resource/Research Center, Inc.||employment and community-building programs||$75,000|